odacristo/phantom-installer/README.md

 ### Administration - Security

-We setup shortcuts for an easy administration (put the shortcut on the console and press enter). **We recommend that you only activate the Portainer GUI when you need it.**
+We setup shortcuts for an easy administration (put the command on the console and press enter). **We recommend that you only activate the Portainer GUI when you need it.**

 |Service          |Command         |
 |-----------------|----------------|